apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperUseCases.md

 - Applications and organizations using ZooKeeper include (alphabetically)[1].
 - If your use case wants to be listed here.
 Please do not hesitate, submit a pull request or write an email to **dev@zookeeper.apache.org**, and then, your use case will be included.
+- If this documentation has violated your intellectual property rights or you and your company's privacy,write an email to **dev@zookeeper.apache.org**, we will handle them in a timely manner.

 ## Free Software Projects